ANRGenstar/genstar/README.md

 # Genstar
 ## Generation of Connected and Spatialized Synthetic Populations

-- Core abstraction and algorithm could be find in Gospl (generation of synthetic population library)
+- Core abstractions are define in Core module: IPopulation, IEntity, IAttribute and IValue, together with their direct implemented abtractions
-- io is handled by the io package
+- Population generation algorithm could be find in Gospl module (generation of synthetic population library)
-- Spatialization algorithm could be find in Spll (Synthetic population localisation library)
+- Spatialization algorithm could be find in Spll module (Synthetic population localisation library)
-- Network algorithm could be find in Spin (Synthetic population interaction network)
+- Network algorithm could be find in Spin module (Synthetic population interaction network)

 ## Maven setup